 This new platform represents my vision for software development from years ago.
 I have taken a few side tracks along the way.
 Previously I felt that I would be better off trying to contribute my vision to heavily funded efforts that have multiple teams, those that would easily out perform me alone.
 That was a big risk for me to take.
 Still, I was true to my choice, and I contributed heavily to the extent that the way was open to me.
-While I am grateful for the opportunities that this provided, ultimately I have somehow failed to meet my vision in various ways.
-Sometimes I wonder if I guided too gently, or I just didn’t communicate well enough.
-Yes, I was wrong.
+While I am grateful for the opportunities that this provided, ultimately I failed to meet my vision in various ways.
+Sometimes I wonder if I guided too gently.

-Well, vlingo makes using contemporary DDD tools, as well as the surrounding architectures and patterns, vastly easier to deliver successfully.
+Well, XOOM makes using contemporary DDD tools, as well as the surrounding architectures and patterns, vastly easier to deliver successfully.
 Over the years I have been told many times that if I were to produce a “DDD framework” that it would be heavily used; their teams need implementation guidance.
-I kept saying “no.” And while I still say “no,” I am providing vlingo to make the DDD approach easier to deliver with success.
+I kept saying “no.” Yet, now I am providing XOOM to make the DDD approach easier to deliver with success.
 Is it a DDD framework?
 Not really, but that is an opinion that is yours to form.
 If it makes it easier to get you started using DDD, and delivery successfully, I really don’t care what you call it.

-Our first release of the vlingo platform showcases its foundation, vlingo/actors.
+Our initial release of the XOOM/PLATFORM showcases its foundation, XOOM/ACTORS.

 I have been focused on working with the Actor Model of computation for a considerable time now.
 In the year 1973, Dr. Carl Hewitt and his colleagues formulated the Actor Model.
 In recent years, the inventor of object orientation, Alan Kay, has stated that the Actor Model retained more of what he thought were the important object ideas.
 So, when you think of the Actor Model, think of objects done right.

-The vlingo/actors toolkit is an implementation of the Actor Model.
-The ideas behind the Actor Model are pretty simple, and these points show how vlingo/actors implement it.
+The XOOM/ACTORS toolkit is an implementation of the Actor Model.
+The ideas behind the Actor Model are pretty simple, and these points show how XOOM/ACTORS implement it.

 - The basic unit of computation is expressed through actors.
 Actors are basically objects, but their behaviors are requested by sending/receiving messages asynchronously rather than through directly invoking their methods.
 This enables all communication between actors to be performed through asynchronous messaging passing.